Coordination with Course Assignments:

-- What are common themes relating to gender and the arts?
+- What are common themes relating to social justice, institutional resistance, and intersectional feminist activism?

-- How do the arts shape and define engagement with the current social, political, historical, and cultural terrain?
-How can art (broadly defined) help activists and scholars deconstruct, decolonize, and reimagine life and society?
+- How have the events of the past year defined and altered feminist engagement with the current social, political, historical, and cultural terrain?
+How are activists and scholars deconstructing, decolonizing, and reimagining life and society in new ways?

 - How is creative work a feminist tool of inquiry, knowledge production, and critical resistance?

-- How does a feminist and transfeminist art aesthetic expand and complement our work as researchers, students, educators, and activists?
+- How does a broadly defined vision of care expand and complement our work as researchers, students, educators, and activists?

 - How does the space of the conference offer a different arena for sharing and connecting with others?
 What are the opportunities and limits of this type of space for thought exchange, dialogue, and feminist activism?

 ***Thank you to students in WGS 799: Feminist Pedagogy at UW-Milwaukee for generating the following questions in collaboration with Dr. Krista Grensavitch.